 Module 10: End of Life Care

-Module 11: The role of the oncologist providing comprehensive care (spirituality, bereavement and teamwork)
+Module 11: The integration of Oncology and Palliative care to provide comprehensive care (spirituality, bereavement, and teamwork)

 Module 12: Self Care